 CRY India’s site quietly walks beside you, pointing out moments where your help could matter.

 As you scroll, short video clips of children playing draw you in.
-Occasionally, a small message pops up, prompting you again to donate—but it’s never intrusive.
+Occasionally, a small message pops up, prompting you to donate again, but it’s never intrusive.
 It’s as if the site is quietly walking beside you, pointing out moments where your help could matter.
-It doesn’t push—it invites.
+It doesn’t push, it invites.
 That’s the difference.

 4. Let the Story Lead: Women’s Funding Network

-The Women’s Funding Network, the world’s largest philanthropic network for women and girls, embraces this fully.
+The Women’s Funding Network, the world’s largest philanthropic network for women and girls, fully embraces this.
 Its website opens not with data, but with bold, engaging language.
 The fonts are strong, but welcoming.
-The photos don’t feel staged—they feel real.
+The photos don’t feel staged; they feel real.
 Each section tells a part of the story: of women leading, fighting, organising, and transforming.

 Images from the field often carry more weight than paragraphs of well-written text.